dominik-roehrle/hallucination_llms/README.md

 - run results.ipynb if you want to plot the probability distributions

-## to get the aleady created dataset
+## to get the already created dataset
 - download https://1drv.ms/u/s!AhVn8Lx_iIapiplROt5adNLKBiQ-xw?e=a6TfhQ

-Note: Some coding was conducted with the help of Github Copilot, inspirings ...
-... for finetuning was taken from https://www.kaggle.com/code/zivicmilos/llm-finetuning, ... for token sar from https://github.com/jinhaoduan/SAR
+Note: Some coding was conducted with the help of Github Copilot, inspirings for finetuning was taken from https://www.kaggle.com/code/zivicmilos/llm-finetuning, for token sar from https://github.com/jinhaoduan/SAR,
-... for the probes from https://github.com/balevinstein/Probes
+for the probes from https://github.com/balevinstein/Probes